alexa-games/skill-flow-builder/docs/set-up-skill-flow-builder-as-a-developer/cli-reference.md

 The `alexa-sfb clean` command removes the auto-generated parts of your project that are used by deployment.
 These parts can include the `.deploy/` directory and the "clean" build script on your code directory.
 This will clean out the `code/.dist`, and any extra `node_modules` folders for the given story.
-Run clean when initially creating a new stage/locale to force the creation of a new skill id.
+Run the `clean` command when initially creating a new stage/locale to force the creation of a new skill id.
 The command doesn't delete any actual parts of your source content.

 ## upload command